Frequently Asked Questions

 Both the adopted Ford Site Master Plan and the current Ryan Companies development proposal include significant new parkland, with both green space and a water feature.

 Q: What will happen to the Little League baseball fields?

-The City of Saint Paul hired nationally recognized professional transportation analysis firms Nelson/Nygaard, SRF Consulting and Utile to conduct a transportation study how the Ford Site could develop without straining the traffic system in the surrounding neighborhood.
+The City of Saint Paul hired nationally recognized professional transportation analysis firms Nelson/Nygaard, SRF Consulting and Utile to study how the Ford Site could develop without straining the traffic system in the surrounding neighborhood.

-The master developer selected for the site will be required to conduct a more detailed transportation study, which will look specifically at how various development scenarios impact transportation access to, from and around the site, and identify tactics to mitigate any concerns.
+The master developer of the Ford Site will be required to conduct a more detailed transportation study, which will look specifically at how various development scenarios impact transportation access to, from and around the site, and identify tactics to mitigate any concerns.
 This will take place as part of the Alternative Urban Areawide Review (AUAR), a full environmental impact analysis.
 The AUAR will be required to be completed and approved by the City before any construction can happen on the Ford Site.

-Q: Is additional transit service being considered for the redevelopment?
+Q: Is additional transit service being considered for the Ford Site?